TomTimTam/NewsAgency/readme.txt

 Author login is: Username - ll14tac, Password - 123testing123

 note: This couldn't be tested with the directory service as the python anywhere hosting has expired for the directory.
 	The expected data was guessed from the specification sheet.
+To re-enable the directory service head to the configurations page on pythonanywhere and press reload at the top.

 Example inputs for each user command.